Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ## Readability

 A `dataclass` can be more readable than a `dict`
-Shows which fields are expected (self-documenting).
-When you see a `dataclass`,
+When I see a `dataclass`, I know almost for sure which data it contains [^1].

 ## Error checking & debugging

-Representin
+Representing data as a `dataclass` can make debugging a lot faster.
+For instance, if I forget to provide `customer_id` when creating an `Order`,
 ```python
 order = Order(item_id="i1435", amount=10)
 ```
-raises
+it raises
 ```text
 ----> 1 Order(item_id="i2345", amount=10)

 TypeError: Order.__init__() missing 1 required positional argument: 'customer_id'.
 ```
+with the exact line where I forgot to provide the `customer_id`.
-I know exactly where I made a mistake.
-By constrast, representing this as a `dict`,
+By constrast, representing the same data as a `dict`,
 ```py
 order = {
 	"item_id": "i1435"